-Per the new tax reform, effective 1/1/2018, all relocation expenses are taxable.
-This includes lump sum relocation allowances, State moves, self-moves, and travel expenses related to the relocation (i.e. lodging, meals, airfare, etc.).
-In addition, the following expenses are also taxable:
+Per the IRS tax reform, effective 1/1/2018, all relocation expenses are taxable income.
+This includes lump sum relocation allowances, self-moves, and travel expenses related to the relocation (i.e. lodging, meals, airfare, etc.).
+In addition, the following expenses are also taxable income:

 - House hunting trips prior to move: Travel expenses, e.g., transportation including airfare, auto rental, mileage, meals, and lodging for the new hire.